 Do you use an alarm to wake you up in the morning, and if so do you ever hit the snooze button?

-I don’t really use an alarm unless I have a 7:00am call, and I’ll use Sleep Cycle for that so I don’t wake up feeling too groggy.
+I use Sleep Cycle for that so I don’t wake up feeling too groggy.
+I think that’s also is the reason I never hit the snooze button.

 How soon after waking up do you have breakfast, and what do you typically have?